 Our agricultural coordinator, Laura Lyman is engaging volunteers, seeking future sites, developing relationships in the agricultural community, and recruiting new partners around the education and gardening aspects of the project.

-Partners so far: Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, United Way of Martin County, Children's Services Council, and the Florida Department of Health in Martin County.
+Partners so far: City of Stuart, Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, United Way of Martin County, Children's Services Council, and the Florida Department of Health in Martin County.

 You can play a role in these transformational efforts through volunteering, offering in-kind materials and services, and providing monetary support.

 For more information and to get involved, please contact House of Hope agricultural coordinator Laura Lyman at Laura@hohmartin.org or (772) 286-4673, ext.
 1018